 Financial hardship means you are unable to meet your obligations to an insurer.
-This could happen because you have lost your job, or you’re suffering from an illness or disability, or you have received some unexpectedly large bills.
+This could happen because you have lost your job, you’re suffering from an illness or disability or you have received some unexpectedly large bills.

 A financial counsellor can help you work out your options.
 When you call the national financial counselling hotline on 1800 007 007, you will be automatically put through to the free financial counselling service in your state.

 Need for urgent financial assistance